-There was once a 2 km processional way linking Karnak and Luxor Temples that was entirely lined with sphinxes.
-At the time of writing, the Egyptian government is working on restoring it, complete with hundreds of sphinxes!
+There was once a 2 km processional way linking Karnak and Luxor Temple that was entirely lined with sphinxes.
+At the time of writing, the Egyptian government is working on restoring it, complete with hundreds of sphinx sculptures!

 Like many creation myths from various world cultures, Egyptian mythology details a mound rising out from the primordial waters.
 It was called the benben, and it was upon this mound that the very first rays of light shone at the beginning of time.

 Obelisks (and pyramids) likely symbolize the benben stone and man’s link with the cosmos.
-They also likely represented the djed pillar, or the backbone of Osiris.
+They also probably represented the djed pillar, or the backbone of Osiris.